 You’ll most likely need to talk multiple times with your parent about driving.
 At first, find small changes that your loved one can agree to make – such as reducing the number of trips or not driving at night.
 And, don’t give up if you don’t make much progress the first time.
 Mom or dad’s safety is important, so bring up the topic again or try a different approach.

 Walnut Place helps you take the worry out of transportation for your parent.
-Schedule a visit today to find out how we help seniors maintain independence.
+Schedule a virtual visit today to find out how we help seniors maintain independence.